 Additional Tips and Advice

-- Use a mesh bag or hand-wash delicate nylon such as lingerie and hosiery.
+- When cleaning delicate nylon such as lingerie and hosiery, always put the items in a mesh bag for machien washing or wash them by hang.
 Use warm water along with a gentle detergent for best results.
 Hang or lay flat to dry.

 - Adding fabric softener either to the rinse cycle in the washer or with a dryer sheet in the dryer will greatly reduce the static on nylon.